inlights2/.github/README.md

 ##About us

-We are are young startup working on developing smart traffic managment system.
-Using computer vision and edge computing, our system approximates most efficient green times for the traffic signals.
+We are a young startup working on developing a smart traffic management system.
+Using computer vision and edge computing, our system approximates the most efficient green times for traffic signals.
 Our prototype is deployed in F-8 Islamabad, Pakistan.